kotagit75/bitclock/README.md

 - 🕰️ Distributed timestamp without ledger - We can verify timestamp without global ledgers or blockchains.
 - ⚡ Fast timestamp creation - Once you've collected a certain number of stamps, you can create a proof right away.

+## :dart: Use case
+### Digital Certificates
+With BitClock, you can not only create digital certificates but also prove their order.

 ## :building_construction: How it works?
 1. A client creates a Proof request
 2. The request is broadcast to the network